Zubax/zubax_documentation_portal/0 Products/40 Zubax Babel/0 Main Page.md

 Block ID| Arguments             | Purpose
 --------|-----------------------|--------------------------------------------------------------------------------------
 `S`     | Decimal number, see below | Set CAN bitrate.
-`O`     | None                  | Open CAN channel at the specified bitrate in normal mode; re-open if already open.
+`O`     | None                  | Open CAN channel at the specified earlier bitrate in normal mode; re-open if already open.
-`L`     | None                  | Open CAN channel at the specified bitrate in silent mode (listen only); re-open if already open.
+`L`     | None                  | Open CAN channel at the specified earlier bitrate in silent mode (listen only); re-open if already open.
-`l`     | None                  | Open CAN channel at the specified bitrate in normal mode with loopback enabled; re-open if already open.
+`l`     | None                  | Open CAN channel at the specified earlier bitrate in normal mode with loopback enabled; re-open if already open.
 `C`     | None                  | Close CAN channel; do nothing if channel is not open.
 `M`     | Any, not checked      | This command is not applicable for Zubax Babel, it is implemented only for compatibility reasons.
 `m`     | Any, not checked      | See `M`